Giotto-Vinci/hello-world/README.md

 # hello-world
 ## Practice GitHub Flow
 ### My name is Roderick Fitzgerald.
-I enjoy a lot of things but, music and art are at the top of the list.
+A list of what I enjoy would be long but art and music are in my top three.